Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: General Incompatibility with the halo-tracing hypothesis.

 We then stack the null distributions (see transparent shades for c/a in Figure \ref{fig:shape-sigma-all}).
 Vertical lines indicate the actual shape of each system and red dashed lines highlight systems with $>2\sigma$ deviation.
 This allows us to perform simple two-sample KS tests for each parameter, comparing the stack null distribution to the actual NewHorizon distribution as traced by our systems.
 The results are presented in Table ~\ref{table:kstest-ind}.
 The high significance of all the KS test confirms that MW systems in NewHorizon overall display luminous satellite distributions strikingly incompatible with the halo-tracing model, both in terms of shape and orbit alignment.

-Irrespective of the exact definition of a ``plane of satellites," which often varies across studies, the picture that emerges is that most luminous satellite distributions around Milky Way analogs in NewHorizon are markedly anisotropic and display high degrees of co-rotation.
+Irrespective of the exact definition of a ``plane of satellites," which often varies across studies, the picture that emerges is that most luminous satellite distributions around local massive galaxy analogs in NewHorizon are markedly anisotropic and display high degrees of co-rotation.
 Most systems do not relax with their DM halo but instead display a strong tendency to arrange in planar configurations and align their orbits.